EvanDBush/vanilla-dice/README.md

 2. ### JavaScript mathematical function and displays.
 ***
 ***
-Get Random Number, Add score to previous score.
+> Create a JavaScript function that performs some form of mathematical operation (calculates something) and displays the result on your page or otherwise uses that value to do something on the site.

+This Javascript funtion calculates a random number between 1 and 6.
+First, a random decimal is obtained from the `Math.random()` funtion.
+Then, that number is multipled by 6 to give us a number with a decimal between 0 and 6.
+The `Math.floor()` funtion turns that number into a whole number between 0 and 5.
+By adding 1, a random number between 1 and 6 is produced.
+This corresponds easily to a dice face to display on the page.

 `let myRoll = Math.floor(Math.random() *6) + 1;`

-> Create a JavaScript function that performs some form of mathematical operation (calculates something) and displays the result on your page or otherwise uses that value to do something on the site.
 ***
 ***
 3. ### Create and populate a JavaScript array and display.
 ***
 ***
+> Create and populate a JavaScript array with one or more values and display the contents of some or all of the array on your page

+The first part of the function creates a random number (1-6) and pushes it into an array.
+The function repeats for each of six dice positions.

 ```
 function rollDice () {